In this section

 - CHD is present in half of children born with Down syndrome, and 45 percent of these cases have AV canal.
 Down syndrome is caused by the presence of three #21 chromosomes in the cells of the body, rather than the usual pair (two) of chromosomes.

-- Similarly, one-third of all children born with AV canal also have Down syndrome.
+- Similarly, one-third of all children born with atrioventricular canal defect also have Down syndrome.

-- Fourteen percent of mothers with an AV canal defect give birth to a child with the disease.
+- Fourteen percent of mothers with an atrioventricular canal defect give birth to a child with the disease.

 - Some studies have investigated a possible link between the use of retinoic acid (a medication used for the treatment of dermatologic problems such as acne and facial wrinkles) while pregnant and the development of atrioventricular canal in the fetus.